KamiDaga/CSocialNetwork/README.md

 # UnknownFriends
-This is a simple C project in which me and a Uni collegue implemented a social network (no storing implemented).
+UnknownFriends is a simplistic command-line application developed in C. The goal is to simulate a social network through simple custom data structures and memory management.
+No storing is utilized.